-Recently, the Downtown Development District, joined by officials from City of New Orleans, New Orleans Public Schools, International High School of New Orleans, Groundwork New Orleans, ASLA and other partners broke ground at Legacy Park, a new greenspace project in the Lafayette Square neighborhood in Downtown New Orleans.
+Recently, the Downtown Development District, joined by officials from City of New Orleans, NOLA Public Schools, International High School of New Orleans, Groundwork New Orleans, ASLA and other partners broke ground at Legacy Park, a new greenspace project in the Lafayette Square neighborhood in Downtown New Orleans.

 “The DDD takes its lead from hundreds of conversations, focus groups and surveys of Downtown stakeholders, who tell us they want more and better parks and open space Downtown,” said DDD President & CEO Kurt Weigle.
 “Many are familiar with our work to gather input regarding how Duncan Plaza should be redeveloped and our recent programming expansion and modest physical improvements there.”